geoffhumphrey/brewcompetitiononlineentry/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-**Before Submitting Your Bug Report**
+**Verify the Following**
+Reporting About the Latest Version?
+Yes or No
-1. If you are not running the most current version in your environment, please update prior to reporting your bug.
-Your issue may have already been addressed.
+*If you are not running the most current version in your environment, please update prior to reporting your bug.
+Your issue may have already been addressed.*

+Searched Issue Reports for Bug?
+Yes or No
-2. Please search open *and* closed issues for issues similar to yours.
-Your bug may already have a posted solution.
+*Please search open *and* closed issues for issues similar to yours.
+Your bug may already have a posted solution.*

 **BCOE&M Info**
 Version: